NickelMedia/Imposium-JS-SDK/README.md

 errorCallback will allow you to handle errors wherever you invoke the client. uploadingCallback will allow you to monitor the experience creation request.

+For an example of how this is done, check the examples.